+Civil society participants in the ICANN Fellowship and NextGen@ICANN programs should be encouraged to join and participate in relevant ICANN constituencies and At Large structures.
+As part of this strategic approach, initiatives supporting newcomers’ participation should be further developed by the existing ICANN civil society.

+Other considerations include:

+The regional ICANN Global Stakeholder Engagement teams contribute to / participate in most national and regional IGFs.
+We will consider a consistent civil society involvement and message for these events (as appropriate)

+Increasing involvement / contribution to Internet governance (summer) schools and similar

+Organising outreach pre-events in the ICANN Meeting host city some weeks prior to the meeting

+Consider opportunities for in-reach (for example the ICANN academy), such as, relevant ICANN-specific training (chairing skills, to policy development, how to use ICANN technology, e.g. Adobe, wikis, and those developed by ICANN Online Services.
+Note, also relevant to capacity building section below

-4. Capacity building: By the end of FY16, to establish a catalogue of and assess existing civil society capacity building, learning and related programmes, both by ICANN and by the constituencies themselves; and if necessary, devise a roadmap in liaison with ICANN’s civil society constituencies to either enhance or put in place such programmes aimed at increasing civil society capacity and skills (for example through tutorials, mentoring, and other training and development tools), including toward enhancing our communities’ ability to run their own outreach activities.
-Examples include programs such as the CROPP program, Language Localization Pilot by the APAC team, NextGen@ ICANN program, and ICANN fellowship program - which all contribute to this effort in a similar fashion.
+4. Capacity building: By the end of FY16, to establish and assess a catalogue of existing civil society capacity building, learning and related programmes, both by ICANN and by the constituencies themselves; and if necessary, devise a roadmap in liaison with ICANN’s civil society constituencies to either enhance or put in place such programmes aimed at increasing civil society capacity and skills (for example through tutorials, mentoring, and other training and development tools), including toward enhancing the ICANN communities’ ability to run their own outreach activities.
+Examples include programs such as the CROPP program, Language Localization Pilot by the APAC team, NextGen@ ICANN program, and ICANN Fellowship program and ICANN Learn platform - which all contribute to this effort.

 Internal organisation

-In order to best support our engagement with civil society, ICANN staff have formed a dedicated project team to provide local focal points for civil society as well as to develop and implement this approach in partnership of the community:
+In order to best support engagement with civil society, ICANN staff have formed a dedicated project team to provide local focal points for civil society as well as to develop and implement this approach in partnership of the community:

 Yaovi Atohoun (Africa)